-GARDE MANAGER...includes basic concepts of timing, seasoning and fine garnishing.
+GARDE MANGER...includes basic concepts of timing, seasoning and fine garnishing.
 Focus is placed upon the preparation and plating of appetizers and hors d'oeuvre, salads, vegetables, fruits, dressings, garnishing and displays.
 The learner will participate in a variety of class projects and catering assignments.
 Teamwork, communication skills, sanitation, safety, cost control, professionalism are emphasized.
-PREREQUISITE: 10109105 Culinary Practicum 1
+PREREQUISITE: 10109105 or 10316105 Culinary Practicum 1 INTRODUCTION TO BAKING AND PASTRY...introduces learners to the principles and techniques used in the preparation of high-quality baked goods and pastries.
+Students develop skills in breads, muffins, biscuits, custards, pies, cakes, pastries and specialized desserts.
+Skills include creaming, blending, meringues, straight dough, custards and frozen desserts.
+Safety, sanitation and cost control concepts are applied.